Best Air Rifle Scopes For 2020: Top Pellet Gun Air Rifle Scopes Reviewed

 Look for a scope that suits the caliber of your gun:

 Air rifles, or pellet guns, fire small, short pellet-style bullets instead of longer rifle bullets.
+They shoot munitions sized at several calibers.
 Different calibers shoot at different distances, so you need an appropriately powered scope for each.
 (Learn more about choosing the right scope.)
+Before you can start considering specific models, you need to know which caliber your rifle fires.
+That way, you can choose something with the corresponding magnification power.

-They shoot at several calibers, the most common of which is .177.
-These are the standard ammunition for target shooting in the U.S. and internationally.
-They have a flatter trajectory, and achieve the highest speeds.
+The most common caliber of munitions sold for these firearms is .177.
+These are the standard ammunition for competitive target shooting in the U.S. and internationally.
+They have a flatter trajectory than other calibers, and achieve the highest speeds.
+We’ve based most of our recommendations on this type of ammo.

-.20 caliber is a middle ground option, but rarer and more expensive.
+.20 caliber is a middle ground option between .177 and .22.
+It’s a nice compromise, but is also rarer and more expensive than the other two.
 It’s good for target shooting, and has a flatter trajectory than a .22, but adds a bit more weight and power to the .177.
+You could use it for hunting very small game, but it’s hard to find in stock and few weapons are made to suit it.

 .22 caliber, like with normal rifles, is ideal for most hunting purposes.
 It can also be used for target shooting and plinking.
-Suitable prey would be jackrabbits, gophers, pheasants, etc. It’s more effective due to its weight, impact, and size. .22 caliber is prone to a bit of bullet drop, so BDC or mil-dot reticles are preferable.
+Suitable prey would be jackrabbits, gophers, pheasants, etc. It’s more effective than the smaller air calibers due to its weight, impact, and size. .22 caliber is prone to a bit of bullet drop, though, so BDC or mil-dot reticles are preferable when using it.
+That’s also the key reason why .22 munitions aren’t commonly used for competitive target shooting.

 Be prepared for kickback from air rifles: